Usmanali28/hello-world/README.md

 # hello-world
-Hello Im currently a student at depaul majoring in MIS.
+<span style="color: green"> Some green text </span> Hello I'm currently a student at depaul majoring in MIS.